sunil-agasti/asset-closet-app/README.md

 # Asset Closet - IT Asset Inventory Management

-Enterprise IT asset tracking system for Austin TCS-Apple storage closet operations.
+Enterprise IT asset tracking system for global storage closet operations.
 Manages check-in, check-out, inventory tracking, user audit, and reporting for laptops, monitors, keyboards, and other equipment.

 ## Tech Stack